 - Or different nuts.
 ROASTED pecans, peanuts, hazelnuts, oh yum.

 - Coat it in chocolate!
-Melt low carb chocolate together with coconut oil in the microwave at 50% power, then dunk your almond joy fat bombs in.
-You can also do this with sugar free white chocolate.
+Melt keto chocolate together with coconut oil in the microwave at 50% power, then dunk your almond joy fat bombs in.
+You can also do this with keto white chocolate.

 - Add chocolate chips, as I do in my cookie dough fat bomb.

 - Prep.
-Line a baking sheet with parchment paper, and soften the peanut butter (1 cup) in the microwave at 50% power using 30-second intervals.
+Line a baking sheet with parchment paper, and soften the almond butter (1 cup) and coconut oil in the microwave at 50% power using 30-second intervals.

 - Combine.
-Place peanut butter, protein powder (1/2 cup), almond flour (1/2 cup), cocoa powder (1/2 cup), erythritol (1/2 cup), and salt (1/2 teaspoon) in a large bowl and combine using an electric mixer.
+Place almond butter, protein powder (1/2 cup), almond flour (1/2 cup), cocoa powder (1/2 cup), erythritol (1/2 cup), and salt (1/2 teaspoon) in a large bowl and combine using an electric mixer.
 Your dough should look "wet" (Note 2), with larger clumps that can easily press together to form a ball.
-If yours looks dry and crumbly, this is just because your peanut butter is slightly dry.
-Simply add a tablespoon of melted coconut oil, and mix again.
-Feel free to add more coconut oil until your dough will hold its shape (don't add too much, as this will affect the flavor).
+If yours looks dry and crumbly, this is just because your almond butter is slightly dry.
+Simply add a tablespoon of melted coconut oil, and mix again until your dough holds its shape.
 Fold in the shredded coconut (3/4 cup).
 Taste the dough!
 And adjust to your liking.